ebranlard/vim-matlab-behave/README.markdown

 - Put cell title in bold.
 - Allow cell folding (za zo) and jumping from cell to cell using vim folding mappings (zj zk)

+Opening files in vim when an error is trown: (see "Installation - matlab side" below)

 NOTE: The run functionalities are Linux only for now.
 It is based on "wmctrl" (see Installation - System).